thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

   NSMakeRange(location: loc, length: len)

-assuming that we had argument names for C functions or a Swift overlay that provided them.
+assuming that we had argument names for C functions or a Codira overlay that provided them.
 It also nicely handles cases where argument names aren't available, e.g.,::